Skip to main content

 Getting there:

-• Car: 1 hour via coastal road (scenic) or highway (faster)
+• Car: 1 hour via the coastal road (take this route — it’s beautiful)

 Cape Sounion Sunset Tour from Athens